 Hillary Burrage, a sociologist who writes against the practice, argues against using other terminology to describe the mutilation of young girls.

 “But the time has come to deny for ourselves as activists and thought leaders the comfort of euphemisms,” Burrage said at the 2016 Global Woman P.E.A.C.E.
-Walk-A-Thon to End the practice.
+Walk-A-Thon to end female genital mutilation.
 “Let’s drop the use of language which softens our horror of FGM, and speak the truth we know.”

 Send tips to [email protected].